EdwardBaek/DailyWordbookTOCFL/README.md

 ## Development

-- Now this is under developing, please refer [Wiki](https://github.com/EdwardBaek/-DailyWordbookTOCFL/wiki) and other pages in this gitgub.
+- Now, this is under developing, please refer [Wiki](https://github.com/EdwardBaek/-DailyWordbookTOCFL/wiki) and other pages in this GitHub.
 Thank you!

 ## Demo